JonDemers/opcode-ssg/en/saas/file-transfer/effortless-file-transfer-solution/index.md

 layout: page-jumbotron
 title: Effortless File Transfer Solution
 date: 2023-11-12
-last_modified_at: 2024-01-27
+last_modified_at: 2024-01-28
 description: "Simplify Your Client Collaborations with Ease"
 summary: "Welcome to our Effortless File Transfer SaaS solution!
 Whether you're a solo professional or part of a medium-sized organization, we understand the importance of simplicity and efficiency in your file transfers with clients.
 Our platform is designed to make every file transfer a breeze, ensuring seamless collaboration that leaves a lasting impression."
 try-now: "Try now"
-contact-form-subject: "Effortless File Transfer Solution - Free Trial Request"
+contact-form-subject: "Effortless File Transfer Solution - Demo Trial Request"
 contact-form-message: |
   Hi,

-  I'd like to get a Free Trial of your "Effortless File Transfer Solution".
+  I'd like to get a Demo Trial of your "Effortless File Transfer Solution".

   Looking forward to hear back from you.